changyaochen/changyaochen.github.io/_posts/2019-06-02-k8s-training.md

 ## Why container (Docker)
 One of the biggest hurdles between moving your kick-ass algorithm/routine developed on your local laptop (often in the form of a jupyter notebook), and the production environment (*i.e.*, so everyone else can use it) is the "[dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)".
 I once had to debug a model that I trained two years ago, only to realize the `pandas` version was not compatible with the latest one I have in my current dev environment.
 It was a gruesome experience to make it finally work.
 One obvious solution is to take a "snapshot" of the whole dev environment, and duplicate it in the prod environment, so everything will work!
 Now we are talking along the line of a virtual machine (VM).
 It would solve the problem all right, but VM can require quite some system resources (CPU, memory, and a full-fledged OS), to serve just the logistic regression model that you spent 5 seconds training.
 If someone else needs to run his/her applications, another VM will be needed, with more dedicated system resources (CPU, memory, OS, etc).
 That seems pretty wasteful.

 Incomes the container.
-To solve the dependency hell issue, all one needs is to specify are the required packages and their respective versions, together with the codebase.
+To solve the dependency hell issue, all one needs is to specify the required packages and their respective versions, together with the codebase.
 Encapsulate all that essentials as your application, and **share** the system resources with other applications.
-Such reductions in system resource requirement directly translates to financial savings, be it on-premises hardware investment, or cloud-based billings.
+Such reductions in system resource can directly translate to financial savings, be it on-premises hardware investment, or cloud-based billings.
 For more reasons why container is beneficial, check out [Chapter 1](https://container.training/intro-selfpaced.yml.html#17) of Jérôme's slides.

 While container as a concept can be general, [Docker](https://www.docker.com/) is the most popular implementation of this concept, to the point it almost becomes synonyms to container.
 However, there are still some subtle terms, that should be better understood.
 Before going into the workshop, I found the concepts of container, image, layer quite confusing, until Jérôme showed the following slide, that drives the point home.